4 Scaffolding strategies that lead to greater student independence

 Quick Tip: A great way to implement differentiated instruction into your classroom is by using Go Pollock for group work!
 Split the class into groups and then assign each group a different question set.
 You can have multiple live Go Pollock sessions at once and then you assess each group’s understanding of the material.

 Above, we’ve shared some useful tips for implementing a scaffolding learning environment into your classroom in order to give students the ability to play an active role in their education and reach greater understanding of the material.
-For more tips, check out this post by Konrad Glogowski to find out what scaffolding strategies he uses in the classroom.
 What are some scaffolding techniques that you use in your classroom?